simonsobs/socs/docs/new_agents.rst

 First Steps
 -----------
-The purpose of an agent is to provide any functionality that you may need in order to do something, so it is generally useful to create a Python class for the agent.
-Your class should contain functions for any use to which you might want to put your agent; as such, the agent class can be as simple or complex as you need it to be.
+The purpose of an Agent is to provide any functionality that you may need in order to do something, so it is generally useful to create a Python class for the Agent.
+Your class should contain functions for any use to which you might want to put your Agent; as such, the agent class can be as simple or complex as you need it to be.

-The ``__init__`` function of the class should contain the ability for your agent to register functions in OCS (this will be addressed more detail in the ? section of this guide).
+The ``__init__`` function of the class should contain the ability for your agent to register functions in OCS (this will be addressed in more detail in the Registration and Running section of this guide).
 This can be added by including an ``agent`` variable in the function, which we will establish later with an ``ocs_agent`` function.
 A simple initialization function is given by the ``ArduinoAgent`` class:

 ::